Da Brat: 1992–1995: Early success

 In 1992, Da Brat's big break occurred when she won the grand prize in a local rap contest sponsored by Yo!
 MTV Raps.
-For the prize, she met the young rap duo Kris Kross.
-They introduced her to their producer, Jermaine Dupri, who signed her to his So So Def label.
-Da Brat's debut album Funkdafied was released in 1994 and entered the rap albums chart at number 11.
-The album went platinum, making her the first female solo rapper to sell one million copies.
-The single "Funkdafied" reached number 1 on the rap singles chart and number 6 on the Billboard Hot 100.
-Her follow-up single from the same album, "Give It 2 You," reached number 26 on the Hot 100.
+As part of her prize, Brat met the young rap duo Kris Kross and was introduced to their producer, Jermaine Dupri; Brat was eventually signed to his So So Def label, with Dupri remaining a collaborator, friend and fixture throughout the entirety of Brat's career.
+Her debut album, Funkdafied (1994), entered the Billboard hip hop albums chart at No. 11.
+The album went platinum, making her the first solo female rapper to exceed one million records sold.
+The album's lead single, "Funkdafied", reached No. 1 on the Billboard Hot Rap Songs chart and No. 6 on the Billboard Hot 100.
+Her follow-up single from the album, "Give It 2 You", reached No. 26 on the Hot 100.

+The Essence article "Da Brat's Best Fashion Looks" highlights the evolution and impact of Da Brat's unique style throughout her career.
+It showcases her distinctive fashion choices, blending hip-hop culture with personal flair, making her a fashion icon.
+The article features her signature looks, such as iconic braids and oversized jerseys, emphasizing how her bold style complements her musical career and influences the fashion industry.
+Da Brat's fearless approach to fashion has inspired many, solidifying her role in shaping hip-hop fashion and beyond.